MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_box.rst

 UITextBox Theming Parameters
 ============================

-The UITextBox theming block id is 'text_box'.
+The :class:`UITextBox <.UITextBox>` theming block id is 'text_box'.

 Colours
 -------

-UITextBox makes use of these colour parameters in a 'colours' block:
+:class:`UITextBox <.UITextBox>` makes use of these colour parameters in a 'colours' block:

  - "**dark_bg**" -  The background colour of the text box element.
  - "**border**" - The colour of the border around the text box element.